 Before leaving home, be sure your health insurance not only covers you when traveling overseas, but also covers trekking, scuba diving, riding motorcycles, or any other activity you might enjoy in Thailand.
 If not, purchase additional travel insurance, which will also cover you for delayed flights, lost luggage, and other things that might go wrong during your trip.

 Internet is available just about everywhere in Thailand, and in big cities the connections are fast and stable.
 Most hotels, even cheap ones, have in-room wi-fi.

 English (and occasionally other international languages) is widely understood in hotels, restaurants, and shops in areas that see many foreign tourists such as Bangkok, Chiang Mai, and the beach resorts.
 Elsewhere, however, English is very limited: especially in the northeast where even English signs and menus are uncommon outside hotels and shopping malls.
 Although Thai, the official language, is taught in schools and understood by nearly everyone, in the northeast it remains a second language for the majority of the population.
-Isan, a language much closer to Lao than Thai, is the main first language here, but Khmer and other languages are also spoken at home.
+Isan, a dialect of Lao, is the main first language here, but Khmer and many other languages are also spoken at home in various regions.